tdilauro/Simplified-wiki/BibliographicMetadata.md

 * [Example RDF](http://experiment.worldcat.org/oclc/795121502.rdf)
 * Author information is linked to VIAF [(e.g.)](http://viaf.org/viaf/71391324/), which makes it possible to localize author names.

-* [Terms of service](http://xisbn.worldcat.org/xisbnadmin/index.htm) Non-commercial use that does not exceed 1k accesses per day.
-More access is allowed via subscription.
-This requires a [WorldCat affiliate account](http://www.worldcat.org/wcpa/do/AffiliateUserServices?method=initSelfRegister&atype=xisbn).

 ## 3M XML